pinojs/pino-debug/README.md

 })
 ```

-The `autoenable` option turns on any namespaces listed in the `map` object
+The `auto` option turns on any namespaces listed in the `map` object
 (so we don't have to use the `DEBUG` environment variable to turn them on).

 ## API